LispCookbook/cl-cookbook/data-structures.md

 After a change, instances are not updated.

-If we try to add a slot (`email` below), we have the choice to loose all instances, or to continue using the new definition of `person`.
-But the effects of redefining a structure are undefined by the standards, so it is best to re-compile and re-run the changed code.
+If we try to add a slot (`email` below), we have the choice to lose all instances, or to continue using the new definition of `person`.
+But the effects of redefining a structure are undefined by the standard, so it is best to re-compile and re-run the changed code.

 ~~~lisp